 To ensure you keep a good relationship with parents and provide the best possible care to your students, there are common childcare problems you can prevent by going through this checklist.

-Diapering – during the diapering process, you should clean and disinfect the child’s hands, your own and then the changing table.
+During the diapering process, you should clean and disinfect the child’s hands, your own and then the changing table.
 The more attentive you are to cleanliness, the less likely you are to spread germs and for parents to be upset about your practices.
-You should also change diapers at a regular interval, such as every 2 hours.
+You should also change diapers at a regular interval, such as every two hours.

-First aid – first aid kits should be available in every classroom and include the essentials of bandages, thermometer, antiseptic and emergency phone numbers for all children in the class.
+First aid kits should be available in every classroom and include the essentials of bandages, thermometer, antiseptic and emergency phone numbers for all children in the class.
 All of your teachers should be first aid certified and stay up to date on their certification.

-Food safety – rinse all fruits and vegetables, store food in covered containers, follow safe freezer and refrigerator temperature guidelines, wash your hands frequently during the food preparation process and be attentive to where you place raw meat.
+Rinse all fruits and vegetables.
+Store food in covered containers.
+Follow safe freezer and refrigerator temperature guidelines.
+Wash your hands frequently during the food preparation process and be attentive to where you place raw meat.
 When you serve the food, be sure that the portions and feeding style match the needs of your students by age group.
 Avoid choking hazards and give special attention to classrooms with food allergies.

-Hand washing – childcare centers work with the most vulnerable in our community – children.
+Childcare centers work with the most vulnerable in our community – children.
 Because of this, teachers and administrators should be careful to wash hands regularly.
-This includes at the time of arrival, after eating your own food, after shaking hands with or coming in contact with other adults, when wiping a child’s nose, changing a diaper and before feeding a child.
+This includes at the time of arrival, after eating food, after shaking hands with or coming in contact with other adults, when wiping a child’s nose, changing a diaper and before feeding a child.

-Toy safety – toys, which bring so much delight in the classroom, can also bring about dangers.
+Toys, which bring so much delight to the classroom, can also bring about dangers.
 Choose the toys in your classroom very carefully and be sure that toys stay in their age-appropriate room.
-You should follow all guidelines on packaging for the recommended age group to play with the toys.
-All toys for children under age 3 should be labeled “non-toxic.”
+You should follow all guidelines on packaging for the recommended age group.
+All toys for children under age three should be labeled “non-toxic.”
 Supervise children at all times when playing with toys.